IBM-Bluemix-Docs/mass-data-migration/access-interface.md

 # Accessing the file interface
 {: #access-ui}

-After you configure the {{site.data.keyword.mdms_full}} device for Ethernet connectivity, you're ready to access the file interface and start the data migration process.
+After you configure the {{site.data.keyword.mdms_full}} device for Ethernet connectivity, you're ready to access the file interface so you can interact with the device and begin the data migration process.
 {: shortdesc}

 ## Retrieving your service credentials